marcov/nc-ddns/README.md

 ## Limitations
 - Right now only a single host per machine is supported.
-- Configuration & cache files paths are hard-coded.
+- Cache file path is hard-coded.

 ## Notes